-Creating an object of this class will import the pygtgraph module.
+Creating an object of this class will import the pyqtgraph module.

 '''

-quietta.execute in main thread(gui)
+guietta.execute_in_main_thread(gui)

 '''

 Decorator that makes sure that GUI methods run in the main thread.

 QT restricts GUI updates to the main thread (that is, the thread that created the GUI).
 In order to allow updating the GUI from other threads, any function that does so can be decorated: